-vote at a meeting for you.
-Please see Rule 27.4 for more details.
-I (insert name) am a National Member of (insert name) Limited.
+You must use the wording shown below to reverse your application to send a report vote at a meeting for you.
+Please see Rule 27.4 for more details. resentative to I (insert name) am a member of (insert name) Limited.
 My address is: (please insert).
-I hereby revoke the appointment of (insert name) as my representative to vote for me at the Association's meeting on (insert date) made by me on the (insert date).
-I no longer authorise the person referred to above to represent me at the meeting referred to above. our name MARGARITA MORRISON our signature our signature ////////////////////////////////////
+I hereby revoke the appointment of (insert name) as my representative to vote for me Association's meeting on (insert date) made by me on the (insert date). at the I no longer authorise the person referred to above to represent me at the meeting ref above. erred to Your name Your signature